SalujaBoy1/Mips-Tic-Tac-Toe-game/README.md

 Purpose: To learn the new advance language of MIPS and to discover what you can build with it.

-How to Run: Download MARS (An IDE for the mips language. http://courses.missouristate.edu/kenvollmar/mars/download.htm ) then download the file.
-Open the game within MARS, compile then run.
+How to Run: Download MARS (An IDE for the mips language. http://courses.missouristate.edu/kenvollmar/mars/download.htm ).
+Open MARS and create a new file.
+Copy and paste the given code and the compile and run.
 You now can play a game of Tic-Tac-Toe with anyone.

 Unit Width in Pixels : 1